 💭 😴 Dreaming about Oregon Wine Getaways 💭 😴

-There are more than 700 wineries in Oregon, 1,000+ vineyards and 70+ varieties of grapes in all of Oregon wine country.
-Come stay near one of the many picturesque vineyards and choose your favorite… then be sure to upload some pics to social media and make your friends a lot jealous.
+There are more than 700 wineries in Oregon, 1,000+ vineyards and 70+ varieties of grapes.
+Come stay near one of the many picturesque vineyards and choose your favorite.
+Be sure to upload some pics to social media and make your friends really jealous.

-There are also many wine tour operators in Oregon that will schedule wine tastings for you (using your input), drive you around all day, and teach you along the way.
-While these door-to-door services can be pricey, they’re a great option.
+There are many wine tour operators in Oregon that will schedule wine tastings for you (using your input), drive you around all day, and teach you along the way.

-Here are additional resource listing several wine tour operators.
+Here are additional resource listing several wine tour operators in the Willamette Valley

 A quick Google search for Oregon wine tours and Oregon wine tour operators will lead you to even more options.
 Once you know the Oregon wine region you’d like to visit, include it in your search to narrow down your selection more quickly.